-The agreed structure for managing leverage uses daily and weekly traded funds as the source for LDI leverage management payments.
-These are held on an investment platform, alongside the LDI, meaning any payments into LDI funds can be processed quickly by the platform provider.
+The agreed structure for managing leverage uses weekly and daily traded funds as the source for LDI leverage management payments.
+These are held on an investment platform, alongside the LDI, meaning payments into the LDI fund can be processed quickly by the platform provider.

-The Trustees have provided instructions to the platform provider such that a transfer of assets to reduce leverage can be agreed between the manager of the LDI fund and the platform provider without the need for trustee involvement.
+The Trustee has provided instructions to the platform provider such that a transfer of assets to reduce leverage can be agreed between the manager of the LDI fund and the platform provider without the need for trustee involvement.
 This structure ensures that leverage can be reduced quickly if required.